 All Santa Clara University courses applied toward the completion of a certificate program earn graduate credit that may also be applied toward a graduate degree, subject to the requirements of the degree program.
 Students who wish to continue for such a degree must submit a separate application and satisfy all normal admission requirements.
 The general Graduate Record Examination (GRE) test requirement for graduate admission to the master’s degree will be waived for students who have been formally admitted to and who have completed a certificate program with a GPA of 3.5 or better.

-Certificate programs are offered in renewable energy, software engineering, information assurance, networking, ASIC design and test, analog circuit design, digital signal processing applications, digital signal processing theory, microwave and antennas, fundamentals of electrical engineering, technology jump-start, materials, mechanical design analysis, mechatronics systems engineering, dynamics, controls, and thermofluids.
-For more specific information on each certificate, please see view the certificat program section of this site.
+Certificate programs are offered in frugal innovation, renewable energy, software engineering, information assurance, networking, ASIC design and test, analog circuit design, digital signal processing applications, digital signal processing theory, microwave and antennas, fundamentals of electrical engineering, technology jump-start, materials, mechanical design analysis, mechatronics systems engineering, dynamics, controls, and thermofluids.
+For more specific information on each certificate, please view the certificat program section of this site

 Please Note: Santa Clara University does not issue F-1 visas to applicants who wish to enter directly into this program.